As an Amazon Associate I earn from qualifying purchases made on our website. In addition, we have many other affiliates offers on the site.

 You will want to re-enter society in the same way you slowly moved into hiking, take some baby steps as the world may seem far busier than you remember it as you were able to slow your life down to normal on the trail.

-There is always some issues re-adapting to life for many who leave to thru-hike when they come back, a huge one is just depression-like episodes that have come to be known as PTD or Post Trail Depression.
+There are always some issues re-adapting to life for many who leave to thru-hike when they come back, a huge one is just depression-like episodes that have come to be known as PTD or Post Trail Depression.

 Managing Post Trail Depression